 The chemotherapy drugs kill off many of your bone marrow cells as well as the leukaemia cells.
 So you might need to stay in hospital for about a month until you have recovered.

-Once there is no sign of the leukaemia, you have consolidation treatment to stop it coming back again.
+Once there is no sign of the leukaemia, it is called remission.
+You have consolidation treatment to lower the risk of it coming back.

 - if your leukaemia is in full remission

 - if you have leukaemia after treatment for another cancer

 - whether you had chronic leukaemia that has changed into acute leukaemia